 About eMental Health

-The eMEN project brings together a range of key stakeholders across NWE countries (Netherlands, France, Germany, UK, Belgium and Ireland) aiming to promote the development and implementation of eMental Health. eMental health involves a broad spectrum of applications of digital technology in mental health services and supports, ranging from mobile apps for self-help to ‘blended therapy’ that combines face-to-face and online therapeutic supports.
+The eMEN project brings together a range of key stakeholders across NWE countries (Netherlands, France, Germany, UK, Belgium and Ireland) aiming to promote the development and implementation of eMental Health. eMental health involves a broad spectrum of applications of digital technology in mental health services and supports.
+These range from mobile apps for self-help, to ‘blended therapy’, which combines face-to-face and online therapeutic supports.

 The eMEN project partners include mental health service providers, mental health professional organisations, user and other third sector organisations, SME developers of eMental health products, and university research departments.
 Collectively, the partners comprise a unique transnational, multisectoral, and multidisciplinary consortium motivated to encourage and support the development and utilisation of eMental health products and services to address key mental healthcare challenges, initially in the NWE countries but also across Europe and internationally.
 Mental Health Reform is the sole Irish partner of the eMEN project.

 The potential offered by eMental health to address the treatment gaps in mental healthcare remains very under-exploited.
 One factor has been the lack of effective quality assurance frameworks for mobile self-help apps, both for users seeking appropriate and high quality apps and for app developers working in this space.
 Another factor has been the slowness of mental healthcare provider organisations to take-up and deploy eMental health based products and services as part of their mainstream activities.
-A similar situation applies for the extensive range of third sector organisations providing information, psycho-education, crisis support services, peer support platforms, and other mental health services and supports.
+This is also the case for the extensive range of community and voluntary sector organisations that provide information, psycho-education, crisis support services, peer support platforms, and other mental health services and supports.

-There is potential for important ‘win-win-win’ benefits from fostering development of vibrant eMental health ecosystems in European regions and transnationally, resulting in substantial health/social and economic gain at regional, national and European levels.
-This includes cost-effectiveness gains for mental health service providers, greater access and empowerment for service users, and market opportunities for product developers.
+There is potential for important ‘win-win-win’ benefits from fostering development of vibrant eMental health ecosystems in European regions and transnationally. eMental health has potential for substantial health, social and economic gains at regional, national and European levels.
+This includes cost-effectiveness for mental health service providers, greater access and empowerment for people with mental health challenges, and market opportunities for product developers.
 The eMEN project is aiming to support this through fostering greater availability, deployment, and utilisation of high quality eMental health products and services.

 Key lines of project activity include: